The Companies Act 2013 incorporates a public company. The directors of the company manage the company, and the shareholders own it.

 - Articles of association (AOA)

-A public company is a very beneficial form of a company in today’s economic scenario as it is a company that always aims for its growth and ultimately results in the development of the country.
-It can generate ample funding through the public and contribute to the country’s infrastructure and other development projects.
+A public company is a beneficial form of a company in today’s economic scenario as it is a company that always aims for growth and results in the development of the country.
+A public company can generate considerable funding through the public and contribute to the country’s infrastructure and other development projects.

 The public company in India gives the company growth opportunity by reducing the overall risk by improving the company’s capital.
-It reduces the risk on the shareholders’ assets by ensuring a limited liability on members or shareholders part.
+The company reduces the risk on the shareholders’ assets by ensuring a limited liability on the part of members or shareholders.

-Suppose a creditor sues the company for repayment of debt.
-In that case, the company members will be liable for the amount remaining unpaid on the shares.
+In case a creditor sues the company for repayment of debt, the company members are liable for the amount remaining unpaid on the shares.
 No further liability is on them, and their private properties cannot be attached to the debt repaying process.

 What is authorised capital?

-It is the company’s registered capital is the maximum limit of capital that a company can issue shares and collect money from shareholders.
-The registration fee of ROC will get calculated based on authorised capital.
+Authorised capital is the maximum limit of capital that a company can issue shares and collect money from shareholders.
+The registration fee of ROC is calculated based on authorised capital.

 What is a paid-up capital

 The paid-up capital is the amount of capital raised by the shareholder in the company.
-There is no limit on paid-up capital.
+Paid-up capital does not have any limit.

-How a private company can get converted into a public company?
+How a private company can be converted into a public company?

-A private company can get converted into a public company by altering the company’s articles of association.
+A private company can be converted into a public company by altering the company’s articles of association.

 What is a SPICe form?

-A SPICe form or INC-32 is a simplified proforma for incorporating a company electronically, which gets used for reservation of name of the company, incorporation of a public company in India, DIN allotment and application for generation of PAN/TAN.
+A SPICe form or INC-32 is a simplified proforma for incorporating a company electronically, which is used for the reservation of name of the company, incorporation of a public company in India, DIN allotment, and application for the generation of PAN/TAN.